asterizk/analyze_shutdowns/README.md

 # Reboot Timeline Analyzer

-A Zsh script that parses macOS's `last` log to display a timeline of system reboots, classifying them as **intentional** (if preceded by a shutdown), and calculating the **implied uptime** between each reboot and the next.
+A Zsh script that parses macOS's `last` log to display a timeline of system reboots, classifying them as **intentional** (if preceded by a shutdown), and calculating the **implied uptime** between reboots.

 ## Features

-- ✅ Labels reboots as `[intentional]` if they immediately follow a logged shutdown
+- ✅ Labels reboots as `[intentional]` if they follow a clean shutdown
-- ✅ Assumes reboots are **unintentional** by default unless tagged
+- ✅ Omits labels for unintentional reboots, keeping the output minimal
-- ✅ Calculates **implied system uptime** as the duration between one reboot and the next
+- ✅ Calculates uptime as the time between one reboot and the next
-- ✅ Shows full timestamp (`Mon Jan 1 HH:MM`) of each reboot
+- ✅ Properly handles year rollovers (e.g. Dec 2024 → Jan 2025)
+- ✅ Ensures dates like `Mar 03` and `Apr 26` align visually
-- ✅ Output is aligned and easy to scan
+- ✅ Clean, single-line output format with tags and uptime aligned

 ## Example Output

 ```
 === Reboot Event Timeline ===
 Jun 15 00:01     (0d 4h 16m uptime)
 Jun 14 19:45     [intentional] (25d 11h 9m uptime)
-May 20 08:36  [intentional]  (8d 0h 2m uptime)
+May 20 08:36     [intentional] (7d 22h 31m uptime)
 May 12 10:05     (0d 0h 3m uptime)
-May 12 10:02
+...
 ```

 ## How It Works

-- Parses `last` log entries for `reboot` and `shutdown`
-- Each reboot is tagged as `[intentional]` only if it's immediately preceded by a shutdown
-- Uptime is computed as the **difference between this reboot and the next one in time**, skipping over shutdown entries
+- Uses `last | grep -E 'shutdown|reboot'` to extract relevant events
+- Infers the year from current date and month transitions in the log
+- Tags only intentional reboots (those immediately following shutdown)
+- Prints the timestamp (with zero-padded day), optional `[intentional]` tag, and uptime

 ## Usage